inikolaev/coin-hive/README.md

   - `host`: Host for the miner server.
 Default is `localhost`.

   - `threads`: Number of threads.
 Default is `navigator.hardwareConcurrency` (number of CPU cores).

+  - `throttle`: Set the fraction of time that threads should be idle.
+Default is 0 (full speed)

   - `proxy`: Puppeteer's proxy socket 5/4 (ie: `socks5://127.0.0.1:9050`).